carlynvandyke/gis.portfolio/README.md

 # What I did learn - May 2020

 This class fulfilled my expectations of better mastering ArcGIS skills, particularly ArcGIS Pro's more advanced analytic capabilities.
 I also got much more comfortable with finding and exploring diverse datasets.
+I'm happy to have been introduced to alternative mapping tools, like Mapbox, but I definitely think I need more practice with those.

 # Portfolio